Mastering Software Development Outsourcing: Tips and Tricks

 Your participation throughout the project is very important.
 This sends a message to your partner that you want your project to succeed.
 In fact, I’d encourage you to engage with the vendor every day.

 Greater adaptability and faster response times in the software development process are important.
-As such, agile methodology is preferred over traditional waterfalls methods.
+As such, agile methodology is preferred over traditional waterfall methods.
 Agile gives you greater transparency and superior results within the shortest time possible.
 It’ll help you save costs.

 You need to trust the offshore vendor you’re working with.
 Seeing is believing: it helps to visit the business partner occasionally to see how it operates.
 It also shows you’re engaged.
 Why not also treat the visit as a chance to take a vacation?